mattlag/XMLtoJSON/README.md

 # XMLtoJSON
-I know there are probably 13.5 Million of these already, but I wanted to do one myslef, okay?
+I know there are probably 13.5 Million of these already, but I wanted to do one myself, okay?

 ### resulting xmltag data structure
 ```javascript